Cygraph/MinMax/README.md

 ### ResponsiveScopes is a jQuery based designer tool to synchronize and control reponsive layout changes

-ResponsiveScopes defines window width scopes with label, min and max properties.
+ResponsiveScopes defines scopes with label, min and max properties.
 It's events are triggered by the window resize event.
 The inbuilt "inertia" function fires only after the window resizing action has been ended.
 You can fine tune this behaviour with the "inertia" property.

-Min breakpoints are used to calculate the scopes map.
+Min breakpoints are used to calculate the scopes.

-ResponsiveScopes can infix a label in a responsive url (in order to load the appropriate image size).
+ResponsiveScopes can infix a label in a responsive url.

 Callbacks can be attached to the following events: